Working Remotely in Venice, Italy

 Air Quality: ⭐️⭐️⭐️⭐️⭐️ 5/5 stars.
 You’re surrounded by water.
 It can’t get much better than that.

 Water Quality: ⭐️⭐️ 2/5 stars.
-We drank bottled because of the infrastructure always getting eaten away by the constant floods and salt water.
+We drank bottled because of the infrastructure perpetually getting eaten away by the constant floods and salt water.

 Thanks for coming on this journey with me and being a part of history (of a little inside joke Amy and I have had for years).

-I wonder how long it will take for her to realize. 🤫
+I wonder how long it will take for her to realize I wrote this. 🤫